 You then have two choices you can either

-1. Choose to say oh my goodness, I have failed, I shall beat myself up and feel like rubbish as I let that Beast in to tear me apart again.
+1. Choose to say oh my goodness, I have failed, and I shall beat myself up and feel like rubbish as I let that Beast in to tear me apart again.
 OR

-2. You can say oops!
-That was a mistake, tasted horrid and made me feel ill.
+2. You can say, oops!
+That was a mistake, tasted horrid, and made me feel ill.

 Now I know why I’m a Non-Smoker.
 Then continue life as you should enjoying it, recognizing you made the right choice to be a non-smoker.
 A better way is to remember the thinking and never question your decision to be a non-smoker in the first place!